flerka/personal-blog/_posts/2022-05-28-whats-new-in-net-csharp-8-part2.md

 - added support of default interface methods.
 You can now add default implementation to the interface members.
 This will be especially useful for library authors.

 ## What is next
 In the next and the last part 3 I revise two major C# 8 updates - indices/ranges and nullable reference types.
-I decide to dedicate whole article to this two topics.
+I decided to dedicate whole article to this two topics.

 ## What to read
 - https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8